Truth or Tale?

 Studies have also found that teaching students about the positive outcomes of honesty, in addition to alongside the negative consequences of lying, is more effective in promoting honesty than focusing only on the negative impacts of dishonesty.

 Dishonesty is a natural part of healthy development in children, emerging alongside their growing ability to understand others’ perspectives and regulate their emotions and behaviors.
 At the same time, honesty is a fundamental human inclination–we seek trustworthy relationships with others.
-When we support young people in cultivating their honesty, they build a reputation of trustworthiness, form stronger relationships, and experience greater health and mental well-being.

 Comments